bajamircea/cpp-play/src/coro_st_lib/README.md

 # What is this?

-Purely single threaded coroutine framework.
+It's a coroutine library for creating tasks that can suspend in `co_await` and inteleave with other tasks running.

+It is purely single threaded.
 Pure single threadness is quite a limitation to actual real usage.
 But it's useful:
 - as a learning tool (coroutine library code is complicated enough without adding multithreading to the mix)
 - as a benchmark against which threading support can be measured
+- as a starting point for other coroutine tasks libraries for speciffic cases.

 The threading model is:
 - single threaded (obviously)